Russell Hantz: Redemption Island

-Hantz returned for Survivor: Redemption Island, the show's 22nd season, to face off with his old rival, "Boston Rob."
+Hantz returned for Survivor: Redemption Island, the show's 22nd season, to face off with his old rival, Rob Mariano.
 By a random draw, Hantz joined the Zapatera tribe, which later threw the third immunity challenge and immediately targeted him and his ally, Stephanie Valencia.
 Suspecting that something was up, Hantz devised a counter-strategy, but was ultimately voted out at the next Tribal Council and sent to Redemption Island.
 His elimination from the game was finalized upon losing the Redemption Island duel to Matt Elrod.
-Deeply saddened by the loss, Hantz stated that this season would be his last on Survivor, although at the reunion show he indirectly stated that he had changed his mind.
+Deeply saddened by his loss in the game and personal losses, Hantz stated that this season would be his last on Survivor, although at the reunion show he indirectly stated that he had changed his mind.

 In an interview with Entertainment Weekly, Hantz threatened legal action against his tribemates for forfeiting the immunity challenge, claiming that they had breached their Survivor contracts by doing so.
 He also criticized Mariano, referring to him as a "Survivor whore".